-I’m known by my mates for knowing all the best activities and games to keep us entertained when camping….so here are a few of my favourites!
-The games are split into 2 sections: adult campfire games and adult camping games.
+I’m well-known for always having the best activities and games to keep us entertained when camping and outdoors….I’ve been collecting new ideas for years.
+So here are a few of my favourites!

-The campfire games are designed to be suitable for sitting around a campfire of an evening.
+The campfire games are designed to be suitable for sitting around a campfire in the evening.
 Little or no physical activity is required….just a bit of brainpower and good humour.

 The camping games are more active.
 Best played in a field and usually in teams.
 These are perfect for a sunny afternoon when you’ve got a few hours to kill.
 I’ve chosen games that require little equipment, usually just a ball.

-Only the best games in my repertoire have made this list so I hope they bring you a lot of memories and good fun!
-If you’ve got a fun camping game you’d like to share, please do so using the comments box below.
+Only the best games in my repertoire have made this guide so I hope they bring you a lot of memories and good fun!
+If you’ve got a fun camping game you’d like to share, please do so using the comments box below so I can add it to the list.
+Enjoy the fun 🙂

 If you are new to this blog, I’m Bex Band – a full-time adventurer and founder of the UK’s largest women’s adventure community, Love Her Wild.
 I’m on a mission to make the outdoors and adventures as easy as possible.